BTx123/decap-cms-oauth-firebase/README.md

 ```

 Set the `OAUTH_CLIENT_SECRET` Firebase environment variable interactively using the value from the GitHub OAuth app:

 ```
 firebase functions:secrets:set OAUTH_CLIENT_SECRET
 # Should then prompt for secret
 ```

+> Note this will add or update a secret in [Google Secret Manager](https://cloud.google.com/security/products/secret-manager).
+The first 6 secret versions are free.

 ### 4. Deploy the function